NUKE

 (Wolverine: Origins#2 (fb) ) <1968> - Major Frank Simpson was caught in the Quang Ngai province in South Vietnam and tortured by Logan with electric shocks and a knife.
 Two Vietcong, who thought Logan was a Russian advisor, watched him while he sliced the American flag into Frank's face.
 Logan repeatedly told Frank "No V.C." during the torture.
 Logan left and let the two Vietcong continue with the torture, but Frank bit one Vietcong's ear while being electrocuted and the electricity was passed on to the Vietcong.
 The other Vietcong stabbed Frank and was electrocuted as well (the poor idiot).
 Frank broke free and stabbed another Vietcong, who just entered the cave with a machine gun, in the head.
 More Vietcong entered and were shot by Frank.
 Heavily armed Frank left the cave and the people that saw him all screamed "No Vee-See".
 He remembered these words from the torture and like a good trained dog Frank attacked and killed everyone in the village Lai Chi.
 After Nuke was finished Logan returned in a helicopter.

-(Wolverine: Origins#4 (fb) - BTS) - All this experiments were part of an attempt to recreate Wolverine.
+(Wolverine: Origins#4 (fb) - BTS) - Apparently all these experiments were part of an attempt to recreate Logan.

 (Daredevil I#232) - Nuke asked for a red pill on his way to his next mission.
 The Colonel flying the helicopter he was riding in tried to explain, probably not for the first time, that he wasn't in Vietnam looking for MIA's, but rather in Nicaragua.
 Nuke reset the kill counter on "Betsy" from 162 to 000, and promised he would break that number for the Colonel.
 Nuke said that they are holding "our boys" as he pulled on his gas mask.
 The red pill started to work as Nuke leapt from the helicopter.
 He started by firing napalm at the tower.
 Nuke ended up killing 197.
 Haywerth then sent him to New York to be in service of the Kingpin.
 The Kingpin sent Nuke to Hell's Kitchen, in an attempt to destroy Daredevil.
 The Colonel dropped Nuke off low.
 He told him to skip the Napalm because these were Americans.
 Daredevil heard from four blocks away a baby's lung collapsing from Nuke's gunfire.
 Nuke moved up on the helicopter.
 They were being shot at by another copter.
 Nuke destroyed it.
 Just then a billy club bounced off Nuke's temple, and back to Daredevil.
 Nuke asked for a red...